 Students who do not meet the award eligibility criteria due to dropping courses or withdrawing from school may have their award reduced or cancelled, unless an academic appeal is granted.
 Please have student contact their Enrolment Service Advisor (ESA) for further details on the academic appeal process.

-Awards specifically for supporting student participating in CO-OP in current session (23W):
+Awards specifically for supporting student participating in CO-OP in current session (24W):

-Awards not related to participation in CO-OP, but the recommended student will be on CO-OP in current session (23W):
+Awards not related to participation in CO-OP, but the recommended student will be on CO-OP in current session (24W):

-• Full time CO-OP students in 23W will have 100% of their award deferred to the following academic year (24W)
+- Full time CO-OP students in 24W will have 100% of their award deferred to the following academic year (25W)

-• Single term CO-OP students can receive 100% of their award if they are registered in 12 or more non CO-OP credits in the current academic session (23W). (for example: CO-OP in T1, 12 credits in T2)
+- Single term CO-OP students can receive 100% of their award if they are registered in 12 or more non CO-OP credits in the current academic session (24W). (for example: CO-OP in T1, 12 credits in T2)

-Scholarship eligibility in the current academic session (23W) will be conditional on their credit load in the previous session (22W):
+Scholarship eligibility in the current academic session (24W) will be conditional on their credit load in the previous session (23W):

-• Academic Merit Based Awards: ineligible for awards in current session (23W).
+- Academic Merit Based Awards: ineligible for awards in current session (24W).
 Student will not have any GPA or registration in non CO-OP credits to be evaluated on against peers in same academic session.

-• Non-academic awards: eligible for awards not evaluated on academic merit in the current session (23W).
+- Non-academic awards: eligible for awards not evaluated on academic merit in the current session (24W).
 As GPA or academic achievement is not a criteria, student can still be evaluated against other students on non-academic merits such as leadership, community service or financial need.

-• Student A participated in 2022W Term 1 CO-OP, Term 2 registered for 12 credits.
-Student is chosen for an academic scholarship in 23W with a value of $1000.
-He can be assigned $500 and remaining $500 can go to another student or be rolled forward to the next session.
+- Student A participated in 2023W Term 1 CO-OP and registered for 12 credits in Term 2.
+Student is chosen for an academic scholarship in 24W with a value of $1000.
+He could be assigned $500 and remaining $500 can go to another student.

-Participation in exchange experiences abroad in current session (23W) will affect award payout as follows:
+Participation in exchange experiences abroad in current session (24W) will affect award payout as follows:

-• Registered in EXCH in both terms: 100% of award deferred to payout contingent on registration in next winter session (24W)
+- Registered in EXCH in both terms: 100% of award deferred to payout contingent on registration in next winter session (25W)

-• Registered in EXCH in term 1 and minimum 12 UBC credits in term 2: can receive 100% of the award in the term they're registered in credit-based courses (23W)
+- Registered in EXCH in term 1 and minimum 12 UBC credits in term 2: can receive 100% of the award in the term they're registered in credit-based courses (24W)

-• Registered in term 1 EXCH and term 2 COOP: 100% of award to payout during exchange term (23W)
+- Registered in term 1 EXCH and term 2 COOP: 100% of award is paid out during EXCH term

 Eligibility of awards in following session after participation in exchange:

-• One term of non credit exchange and minimum 12 UBC credits in term 2 will allow student to earn 50% of a scholarship's total value
+- One term of non credit exchange and minimum 12 UBC credits in term 2 will allow student to be eligible, but might result in a higher GPA.
+Consider this when recommending award to these students.
+We recommend giving 50% of a scholarship's total value to recognize achievement in the UBC term and 50% can go to another student.

 Award Credit Requirement Exceptions